UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session02.rst

 You can add *remotes* at will, to connect your *local* repository to other copies of it in different remote locations.

+When add a *remote* (existing git repository), it creates a directory with the name of the repository at the top level.

 .. rst-class:: build
 .. container::